 The About section of your page is your chance to explain what your nonprofit is all about.
 This is the most important part of your page.

-To add your story, on the left-hand side dashboard select "Fundraising" > "Organization Profile"
+To add your story, on the left-hand side dashboard select "Organization Page."

 Scroll down to the Description section.
 If your Description area is not set up yet, select "+ Description"

 Once you have the Description area set up, you will see a text box enabled: